viktortholen/genre-prediction/index.md

 ![Word Cloud](/images/genres_graph.png){: .center-image_b}

 ## Deciding what model to use!

-transform to binary with multilabelbinarizer
+At this point, the genres are structed as arrays of strings like [Drama, Comedy, Action] for each movie.
+These arrays need to be binarized!
+We can do that with the MultiLabelBinarizer which results in a binary 12x1 array instead.

+Now we need to split our data into a train- and test set.

+--train-test split--

+These sets are converted to features with the TF-IDF technique, followed by the Machine Learning Model in the Pipeline.
+--pipeline--

-split data to train and test
+We fit the pipeline to the train data and predict the result with the test data.

-tf-idf

-pipeline

-fit

-There are many models to choose from

-not all models are suited for multilabel

-did some tests to see how they compare
+Not all models may be suited for this multi-label classification problem.
+I tested OneVsRest, LabelPower, BinaryRelevance and Topic Modeling.
+I used GridSearchCV to optimize the parameters for each of them before comparing them.

-### Methods
+### Models
+I thought it would be interesting to see how many times each genre is predicted compared to the actual data before looking at the score.

 ![Word Cloud](/images/logisticreg.png){: .center-image_b}

 OneVsRest had an okay distribution when comparing the number of predicted genres compared to the real values.

 ![Word Cloud](/images/LabelPower.png){: .center-image_b}

-labelpower was worse at predicting small sample genres but was pretty similar to logreg
+Labelpower was worse at predicting small sample genres but was pretty similar to OneVsRest otherwise.

 ![Word Cloud](/images/BinaryRel.png){: .center-image_b}

-binaryrelevance had a really wierd way of predicting as it chose too many genres
+BinaryRelevance had a really wierd way of predicting as it chose too many genres overall.

-when looking at how many genres per label, this one was guessing up to 12 (all genres available) genres per movie
+When looking at how many genres that were predicted per movie, this one was guessing up to 12 (all genres available) genres per movie compared to the actual 1-4 genres.
+The OneVsRest classifier was the most accurate here.

-compare to the other label lengths

-I also tested Topic Modelling with 10 topics and LDA?
+I also tested Topic Modelling with 10 topics with the LDA.
+Since this resulted in a relative poor result, I did not continue with that method though.

-gave a poor result which you will see below

-did not check the genre distribution as the score was unappealing

 ### Scores
+Finally, the scores for the different methods were accordingly.

 ![Word Cloud](/images/scores2.png){: .center-image_b}

-need new graph with old score
+need new graph with old scores?

-Using the gridsearch for all of the methods finally resulted in the scores in the graph above.

-The scores were in favor of logreg and labelpower as they had almost identical results, however, labelpower was really slow compared to logreg so I continued with improving logreg
+The scores were in favor of OnevsRest and LabelPower as they had almost identical results, however, LabelPower was really slow compared to OnevsRest so I continued with improving that instead.

 ## Improving the scores even further

 The prediction for a movie is represented by an array of scores between 0-1 for all the 12 genres.
 1 represent a genre that true and 0 false.
 The threshold I chose was 0.5 where scores above that value will be considered as 1 and under 0.

 Many movies ended up with no predicted genres at all.
-So I tried to get these movies to have at least one genre to make it not feel unrepresented in the genre community...
+So I tried to get these movies to have at least one genre each.
 A simple way of doing this was to just change the greatest value in the array to one.
-This resulted in the score of ???? which is a decent amount with little effort.
+This resulted in the score of ???? which is a decent increase with little effort.

 ## Conclusion